Whistler Train Wreck Hike

 Whistler is one of the best ultimate adventure destinations in British Columbia.
 Few places get on our radar that keep us coming back again and again for more adventure.
 Whistler always seems to have more to discover, and unique places to discover too, like the Whistler Train Wreck hike.

-One of our favourite hikes to do in Whistler is to the Train Wreck.
+One of our favorite hikes to do in Whistler is to the Train Wreck.
 The Train Wreck site is a popular attraction and is located near the Cheakamus River, just south of Whistler.
 The outdoor art gallery is celebrated for its visual juxtaposition of metal and nature, history and culture.
-These rusty box cars have been transformed with a little spray paint into a really unique outdoor art gallery.
+These rusty box cars are periodically transformed with a little spray paint into a really unique outdoor art gallery.
+We love that each time we visit we are given a bit of a different experience because the art is completely changed.

 Related Story – One Of Whistler’s Best Waterfalls: Alexander Falls